Procedures and Guidelines

 Any registered club in good standing may put in a fund request to the Inter-Club Council (ICC).
 Requests are heard by ICC, discussed, and voted upon at ICC meetings.
 Funds are heard and dispersed on a first-come first served basis.

-Any club or organization in good standing may make an emergency request to EAAC.
+Any club or organization in good standing may make an emergency request to SFC.
 An emergency request is for a group that had unforeseen expenditures arise.

 Student clubs and organizations may receive an annual budget if proposed during the EAAC process and gains approval by the advisory council.
 Once a group gains permanent approval the funds will be set aside the next academic year to be spent by the club or organization.